haroohie-club/HaroohieSite/content/blog/12.2024-03-08-chokuretsu-event-files/en.md

 ----
 ::

 That’s it in all its 7.06 KiB of glory.
-I’m reproducing the entire file here for two reasons – one, so we can reference these images in context (I’ll make sure to link the number you see above each screenshot when referencing something in that image), but also two, so that you can see how intimidating a file like this can look at first glance.
+I’m reproducing the entire file here for two reasons – one, so we can reference these images in context (I’ll make sure to mention the number you see above each screenshot when referencing something in that image), but also two, so that you can see how intimidating a file like this can look at first glance.
 That’s a lot of data!
 But not to worry – we can figure it out!

 As I mentioned, the above images are screenshots of a hex editor.
 In case you’ve forgotten how hexadecimal works, here’s a quick summary from the [compression blog post](/blog/2022-10-19-chokuretsu-compression):